Children and young people aged between 2 and 17 years can get the nasal flu vaccine for free.

 In very rare cases Guillain-Barré syndrome (GBS) has been reported (Guillain-Barré Syndrome is a condition that affects the nerves in the body.
 It causes nerve inflammation and can result in pain, numbness, muscle weakness and difficulty walking).
 However, the risk of GBS following flu is significantly greater than that following the flu vaccine.

-Yes, however, there will be a charge for this service.
+• Yes, however, there will be a charge for this service.

-The flu vaccine will be provided for free if you fall into an at-risk category.
-If you don’t fall into one of these categories, the cost is €30.
+If you don’t fall into one of these categories, the cost is €35.
+The flu